hashicorp/packer/website/source/docs/builders/digitalocean.html.markdown

   If not specified, Packer will use the environment variable `DIGITALOCEAN_CLIENT_ID`, if set.

+* `api_token` (string) - The client TOKEN to use to access your account.
+If it specified, then use v2 api (current), if not then used old (v1) deprecated api.
+  Also it can be specified via environment variable `DIGITALOCEAN_API_TOKEN`, if set.

 ### Optional:

+* `api_url` (string) - API endpoint, by default use https://api.digitalocean.com
+  ALso it can be specified via environment variable `DIGITALOCEAN_API_URL`, if set.

 * `droplet_name` (string) - The name assigned to the droplet.
 DigitalOcean sets the hostname of the machine to this value.